EFTEC/MiniLang/README.md

 * We create a class with the method $mini->generateClass2(); 1 time
 * Then, we call the class (as simple php code) 1000 times.
 * Speed: 0.000763 seconds.
-Comparison: 1.23% (smaller is better) it is the fastest.
+Comparison: 1.23% (smaller is better).
+It is the fastest method.

 ## Documentation